Aweptimum/Strike/README.md

     area        = 0               -- absolute/unsigned area of polygon
 }
 ```
-To actually create this, the ConvexPolygon definition can be extended and overriden with a new constructor.
+To actually define this, the `ConvexPolygon` definition can be extended and overriden with a new constructor.
 Example in [Defining Your Own Shapes](#defining-your-own-shapes)

 ## Colliders
 Accessed via `S.trikers`, Colliders are grab-bags of geometry that are used for collision detection.
 They can be composed of Shapes, but may also contain other Colliders (and their shapes).
 The only requirement is that *every shape* in the Collider is convex.
-As with Shapes, the available ones are defined in the `/colliders` directory and auto-loaded in, and you can define custom collider definitions for particular collections of geometry that you're fond of.
-Just look at the included Capsule definition for an example.
-The included colliders are listed below.
-They are simply defined as `Collider(shape_name(shape_args))`, and so the basic colliders are not directly shapes.
+As with Shapes, available Colliders are defined in the `/colliders` directory and auto-loaded in.
+You can define custom collider definitions for particular collections of geometry that you're fond of.
+Just look at the included `Capsule` definition for a simple example.
+The included collider objects are listed below.
 ### Basic Colliders
+Theses are automatically defined as `Collider(shape_name(shape_args))`, and so they are not directly shapes.
+They are a Collider that contains a single shape of the same name.
 #### Circle
 ```lua
 c = S.trikers.Circle(x_pos, y_pos, radius, angle_rads)